-Above all, moving can be stressful with many components so frequently asked moving questions is an important feature.
-In fact, it has been said that moving is the third highest source of stress behind death and divorce.
-Yet, at White Glove Moving & Storage, our decades of experience helps to make your overall move pleasurable.
+Without a doubt, moving can be stressful with many components.
+In fact, it has been proven that moving is the third highest source of stress behind death and divorce.
+Yet, at White Glove Moving & Storage, our decades of experience helps to make your overall move pleasurable even under tough circumstances.

 MOVING EXPENSES: FREQUENTLY ASKED MOVING QUESTIONS

 Q: Why should I hire a professional mover?